Jay-Iles/time-travel-fitd/Factions.md

 *Goal:* What their general aim is.

 *Reach:* What time periods they can easily access.
 For reference: Far Past, Past, Modern Day, Future, Far Future.
+(0-5)

+*Base:* Which era they're based in

 ## List your factions here!